AntiDynamic/AntiDynamic/Readme.md

-# Hi, I'm Aditya Gayal 👋
+# Hi, I'm Aditya Gayal

+AI & Full-Stack Developer
+Open-source focused
+Builder by habit

+---

-### About Me
+## About Me
-I'm a Computer Engineering student who learns by building complete projects.
-I’ve explored web development, system utilities, UI experiments, and small game-like simulations to understand how real software systems are designed and improved.

-### What I’ve Built
-Instead of sticking to one niche, I’ve experimented across frontend, backend, tooling, and applied AI.
+I enjoy turning ideas into working software.
+I learn best by building, breaking, and refining things.

+I’ve worked across
+web applications,
+game development,
+system utilities,
+and applied AI,
+always trying to understand
+how real systems behave in practice.

+I care about software that feels good to use,
+is clean under the hood,
+and improves with iteration.

+---

+## What I’m Building
+Currently working on **Solace**,
-This includes a mood-aware journaling web app, helper and automation tools, and retro-style UI and game mechanics experiments.
+a mood-aware journaling web app
+focused on user experience,
+focus,
+and emotional design.

+I’ve also built
+a Python + Pygame game,
+utility tools,
+and experimental UI projects
+to explore different problem spaces.

+---

-### How I Work
+## How I Think
-I enjoy reading existing codebases, refactoring when needed, and improving features incrementally.
+I like reading existing codebases.
+I prefer improving things step by step
+instead of rewriting everything.

-I value clean code, clarity, and long-term thinking over quick demos.
+I value

-### Current Focus
-Right now, I’m focused on contributing to open-source projects, improving code quality, and working with larger collaborative codebases.
+clarity,
+maintainability,
+and learning through real implementation
+over quick demos or hype.

+---

+## Currently Exploring
+System design fundamentals
+Open-source collaboration
+AI-assisted tools and workflows

+---

+## Let’s Collaborate
+If you enjoy building useful things,
+experimenting responsibly,
+or contributing to open-source,
+we’ll probably get along.